YOU'RE ALL SET!

 Lake Placid (Hotel Prices & Photos)

-Nicknamed the “Town of Murals” and the “Caladium Capital of the World,” Lake Placid boasts nearly 50 colorful murals that adorn its downtown buildings and a set of larger-than-life residents.
+Nicknamed the “Town of Murals” and the “Caladium Capital of the World,” Lake Placid is an interesting town that boasts nearly 50 colorful murals that adorn its downtown buildings.
 This town is not only known for producing 98 perfect of the world’s caladium bulbs but is home to a vibrant clown college that graduates 25 new clowns a year.
 With a population of less than 2,200, its walkable downtown area makes for an outdoor art gallery.
 Just make sure to visit the American Clown Museum and School and to see a large collection of unique clown memorabilia.

 Cedar Key (Hotel Prices & Photos)